rongxiangsu/rongxiangsu.github.io/_pages/about.md

   - /about.html
 ---

 Hi there!
 My name is Rongxiang Su.
 I am a Postdoctoral Researcher at [MIT Senseable City Lab](https://senseable.mit.edu/) (January 2024 - present).
+I work with Prof. [Carlo Ratti](https://carloratti.com/) and Prof. [Paolo Santi](http://webhost.services.iit.cnr.it/staff/paolo.santi/).
 I earned my PhD in Geography from the [Department of Geography](https://www.geog.ucsb.edu/) at the [University of California Santa Barbara](https://www.ucsb.edu/).
 My research focuses on movement analysis, human mobility and activity pattern analysis, travel behavior, accessibility and space-time modeling.
 I also serve as a peer reviewer for several academic journals and conferences.
 In my spare time, I enjoy playing tennis, cooking, listening to podcasts, and exploring national parks!
 Feel free to reach out!
 I am always enthusiastic about discussing research.
 [You may find my CV here.](http://rongxiangsu.github.io/files/Rongxiang_Su_CV.pdf)

 ## Education